rsrsp21/Finance_Stock_Project_Task/README.md

 3. Make your changes and commit (`git commit -m 'Added a new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a Pull Request.

+**This project was completed as part of an internship recruitment at Blockhouse.**